 - Dermis

 The epidermis is the outermost layer of the skin, which we mostly see with the naked eye.
 The epidermis is meant for first-line defense and preserving the water inside the body.
 It is further subdivided into five layers.
 Each layer consists of a different structure, cells, and functions to perform.
-Most of the epidermis is composed of keratinocytes, Merkel cells, melanocytes, and others.
+Most epidermis comprises keratinocytes, Merkel cells, melanocytes, and others.

 The basement membrane is the separating layer between the dermis and epidermis.

-The dermis is the innermost layer of the skin, mostly composed of connective tissue.
-It has more thickness than the epidermis and is provided with the material responsible for cushioning against stress and trauma.
+The dermis is the innermost layer of the skin, mainly composed of connective tissue.
+It is thicker than the epidermis and contains the material responsible for cushioning against stress and trauma.

 What is melanoma?

 Melanoma is the cancer of melanocytes present in the epidermis of the skin.
 It is one of the most common cancers of the skin and is responsible for excessive deformity and morbidity.
-It mostly appears in the form of moles and needs close observation if moles show abnormal characteristics.
+It mostly appears in moles and needs close observation if moles show abnormal characteristics.

 Common distinguishing and diagnosing clinical features of melanoma include: